-The Kedron State High School Student Code of Conduct sets out the responsibilities and processes we use in our school to promote a productive, effective whole school approach to discipline.
+The Kedron State High School Student Code of Conduct sets out the responsibilities of students, parents and staff and processes we use in our school to promote a productive, effective whole school approach to discipline.

 Its purpose is to facilitate high standards of behaviour from everyone in the school community, ensuring learning and teaching in our school is prioritised, where all students are able to experience success and staff enjoy a safe workplace.